- Location: West Virginia

 1. Start a Search:

 Purchasing a vehicle from an individual can sometimes save you money, but it can also seem a bit more complicated because you don't have a dealer taking care of everything for you.
-Along with all the other paperwork, you should complete a bill of sale and have it notarized.
+Along with all the other paperwork, you should complete a Bill of Sale (Form DMV-7-TR) and have it notarized.

 A notarized bill of sale is a legal document that shows a transfer in ownership of a vehicle and helps both the seller and purchaser avoid any confusion when trying to obtain a clear title and registration.
 A bill of sale includes: